• TREND MICRO

 The Safety of Your Data On Social Media

+What social media networks do you use most often?
+Do you feel you understand their privacy settings?
 Trend Micro recently asked a simple question on Twitter, “Are you worried about the safety of your data when using social media?”

 More than 33,000 responses later and the answer is a toss up.
 The discussions in response to our tweet didn’t provide a clear answer either.
-This is despite months of high profile Facebook scandals and years of massive data breach headlines.
+This is despite months of high profile Facebook scandals and years of massive data leak headlines.

 So what’s going on?